BabylonJS/Documentation/content/features/featuresDeepDive/scene/deltaFiles.md

 recorder.track(scene);
 ```

 This will mark the origin of the changes eg. the original state of your scene.
-Every changes (well, almost actually, please check the limitations chapter below) made after that call will be tracked and available in the delta file.
+All changes (well, almost actually, please check the limitations chapter below) made after that call will be tracked and available in the delta file.

 ## Applying the changes